sourceduty/Aripiprazole_STPD/README.md

 > "*This is promising science and hope.*"

-> "*Due to this disorder and a lack of car, I suffered more after being diagnosed, treated and released from a hospital.*"
+> "*Due to this disorder and a lack of care, I suffered more after being diagnosed, treated and released from a hospital.*"

 #